How to Use Black Box Data in Auto Accidents

 Illustrative of the need for quick action is a case we handled a while back.
 The lawyer son of an Emory Law School professor signed up a case in which a gasoline tanker truck rear-ended a line of stopped cars at a red light.
 His professor’s father told him, “Call Ken Shigley tonight; don’t wait for morning.”
 We sprung into action and drafted a petition for a temporary restraining order to hold the truck in place until we could schedule a joint inspection.
 That inspection revealed both telematics data and a dashcam video that eliminated any argument about the cause of the fatal crash.

-When I attend vehicle inspections, often with the experts for both sides, they download data from a microchip onto a laptop computer by connecting a wire to a plug under the car’s dashboard, which will then generate reports for use in accident reconstruction.
+When we attend vehicle inspections, often with the experts for both sides, they download data from a microchip onto a laptop computer by connecting a wire to a plug under the car’s dashboard, which will then generate reports for use in accident reconstruction.

+The NHTSA (National Highway Traffic Safety Administration) has regulations regarding Event Data Recorders (EDRs) in vehicles, primarily focused on the collection, storage, and retrieval of crash event data.
+These regulations, outlined in 49 CFR Part 563, aim to standardize data recording for effective crash investigations and analysis of safety equipment performance.
 The NHTSA released a statement on its website saying, “EDRs can have a major impact on highway safety, assisting in real-world data collection to define the auto safety problem better, aiding in law enforcement, and understanding the specific aspects of a crash.”

 EDR data can be powerful evidence in motor vehicle crash cases where liability is questioned.
 However, an EDR cannot be used in all crash situations.
 They are not completely reliable and may sometimes misread speed, airbag deployment, and seat belt use.
 In one of our recent cases, a tractor-trailer t-boned a passenger car, killing both people inside, but nothing of that incident was recorded on the truck’s EDR.
 In other cases, we have been unable to get data from an EDR that was burned beyond usefulness or left in an “off” position by the company.